neherlab/pangraph/docs/docs/pypangraph/t07-junction-stats.md

 </details>

-This pattern is suggestive of an element being integrated in this specific location in a single genome.
-But which element?

-In the next part of the tutorial we'll go more in-depth with the analysis of junctions, extracting their sequences and connecting them to locations in the original genomes.

 <details>
-    <summary>**Displaying more complex junction**</summary>
+    <summary>**Displaying more complex junctions**</summary>

     What happens if we explore the pattern of more complex junctions?
 Try to select junctions that have a large number of unique path categories and visualize their linear structure.
+Here is an example for core-edge `13256234721607664913_r__7427484406751306657_f`.

     ![linear_plot_hotspot](../assets/pp_t7_linear_junction_plot_hotspot.png)

 </details>

+This pattern is suggestive of an element being integrated in this specific location in a single genome.
+But which element?
+To answer this question it is useful to be able to access the **location** of these blocks on the genome, to connect it with sequence annotations, and the **sequence** itself, for specific homology search or further downstream processing.
+This will be the topic of the next tutorial section.